 - NCERT Solutions for Class 10 explains the detailed structure of the human eye.

-- Explains the various defects that happen for human and also describes the ways to correct it.
+- Explains the various defects that happen to humans and also describes the ways to correct it.

-- Dispersion of light concept is made understandable in a simple way.
+- The dispersion of light concept is made understandable in a simple way.

 Key features of NCERT Solutions for Class 10 Science Chapter 11: The Human Eye and Colourful World

 - The simple and easily understandable approach is followed in NCERT Solutions to make students aware of topics.

 - NCERT Solutions for Class 10 offers detailed answers to all the questions to help students in their preparations.

 - It is useful for successfully clearing the CBSE exams with flying colours and is also the best guide for Science Olympiads and other competitive exams.

 - Provides completely solved solutions to all the questions present in the respective NCERT textbooks.